maudjo/CombinatorialDecisionMaking/SAT/README.md

  decision making and optimization.
 We have one file.

  # Requirements
- To run the code you need to use the program python, and the solver configuration "Chuffed 0.10.4"
+ To run the code you need to use a program compatible with python, we have used Spyder.
+You also need to install z-3 solver.

  ## No Rotation